Sneha Shikshana Samsthe Sullia

 The Sneha Shikshana Samsthe Sullia is a group of schools in Sullia town, India.

 It is located on the campus at Snehshila, on right side of Mani-Mysore state highway nearly 1.25 km from Sullia KSRTC bus stand.
 It established its first school in 1996 and another in 2000.

 Curriculum

 Classes are offered from pre-kindergarten to Secondary School Leaving Certificate.
-The school is maintained under the management of the Sneha Shikshana Samsthe Sullia, which is managed by a group of friends including doctors, academicians and industrialists.
+The school is maintained under the management of the Sneha Shikshana Samsthe Sullia, which is managed by a group of friends including doctors, academics and industrialists.
 Sneha means friendship.
-The school has 15 teachers and nearly 250 students.
-Jayalaxmi Damle is the headmistress.